Lecture Notes in Cosmology: Derivation of the Bose-Einstein distribution

 \hrulefill

 \begin{ex} Show that:

-This is the same calculation of how many $n_i$-th partial derivatives of a function of $g_i$ variables there are.
-This is of course related to the fact that the wave-function of an ensemble of bosons is symmetric, just as partial derivatives are.
-Again, a proof is given in the footnote.\footnote{Imagine $n_i$ particles and $g_i$ slots where to fit them.
+This is the same calculation of the number of $n_i$-th partial derivatives of a function of $g_i$ variables.
+This is related to the fact that the wave-function of an ensemble of bosons is symmetric, just as partial derivatives are.
+Again, here is the proof.

+\paragraph{Solution.}Imagine $n_i$ particles and $g_i$ slots where to fit them.
 These slots are separated by $g_i - 1$ walls.
 So, compute all the permutations among these objects, which are $(n_i + g_i - 1)!$, but do not consider the permutations among the walls $(g_i - 1)!$ and the particles, $n_i!$, because they are indistinguishable.
-So, we find Eq.~\eqref{OmegaiBE}.} \end{ex}
+So, we find Eq.~\eqref{OmegaiBE}. \end{ex}

 Proceeding as we did in the previous two subsections, we find:

 and finally: